-- If pump is not to be installed and operated soon after arrival, store it in a clean, dry area of moderate ambient temperature. - Rotate the shaft by hand periodically to coat bearing with lubricant to retard oxidation and corrosion.

-Follow motor manufacturer's storage recommendations where applicable.
+- If the pump is not to be installed and operated within a few days after arrival, store in a clean, dry area of moderate ambient temperature. - Rotate the shaft by hand monthly to coat the bearings with lubricant and retard oxidation and corrosion. - Where applicable, follow motor manufacturer's storage recommendations.